skriptum/vwl/vwl5/VL_Empirical/vortrag/_Notes.md

-*Different Approaches*
+*Use many Approaches*

 1. ***Dynamic Linear Panel Model** with Fixed Effects*
 2. *Semiparametric Estimation* (relax assumption of linear relationship)
 3. *Instrument Variable Regression* (regional waves of democratization)

+see other Approaches in Appendix

 Explanation

-MOdel focuses on "switchers" (countries that democratise)

 - **Dynamic**: Lags of variables (to account for the Dip)
-- **linear**: Linear relationship assumption (democracy and growth)
+- **linear**: Linear relationship assumption between democracy and growth
 - **Panel**: cross country comparison
 - **Within Estimator**: Estimator for Fixed Effects Models
-    - country fixed effecrs
+    - country fixed effects
     - year fixed effects